 The second reason to know one's building type is to compare one's own building against the CBECS 2003 data set.
-In 2006, Arch2030 initiated the 2030 challenge, which led to a zero-emissions movement in the global building sector and has since been adopted by architectural design firms, states, cities, counties, the American Institute of Architects (AIA), International Union of Architects, US Conference of Mayors, and the China Accord.
+In 2006, Arch2030 initiated the 2030 challenge, which led to a zero-emissions movement in the global building sector and has since been adopted by architectural design firms, states, cities, counties, the American Institute of Architects (AIA), the International Union of Architects, US Conference of Mayors, and the China Accord.
 Arch2030 created a framework with simple metrics and a standardized reporting format to track progress and help teams and organizations meet the 2030 Challenge.
 Energy modelers have also been using the metrics agreed upon during the 2030 Challenge to understand one's position in the movement towards making buildings of higher building performance.
 These metrics which source CBECS 2003 data set are the industry benchmarks and how we are able to determine industry growth.
-By creating a code that is not static, but ever evolving, we can guarantee the energy movement progresses annually.
-Each building type in the CBECS 2003 dataset set's the benchmarks for which their energy use, cooling and heating load etc. is the criteria to meet and exceed.
-See what building types are availble inside cove.tool in this article.
+By creating a code that is not static, but ever-evolving, we can guarantee the energy movement progresses annually.
+Each building type in the CBECS 2003 dataset set's the benchmarks for which their energy use, cooling and heating load, etc. are the criteria to meet and exceed.
+See what building types are available inside cove.tool in this article and image below.

 Pro Tip: cove.tool currently has 8 automated building types and will continue adding custom building types as they are requested by our users.
 Also cove.tool uses AIA's zerotool which allows our users to directly report their projects energy reports to Arch2030 2030 Challenge Database.